 Why You Should Read Online Reviews and My Tips for Using Them Effectively for Travel, Making Purchases and In Life

-My professional background might explain a little about my interest in online reviews, but this topic is also relevant to the recent Meetup I attended to discuss home stay options for world travel.
-There, users of each service stressed the importance of reading online reviews for safety, setting expectations and ensuring an enjoyable experience.
-I agree.
+My professional background in market research might explain a little about my interest in online reviews, but this topic is also relevant to a recent Meetup I attended about home stay options for world travel.

 I use data to drive personal and professional decisions every day, including reading online reviews before buying or using any product or service or booking any travel accommodations.
 This is my personal methodology for evaluating and using online reviews.